crystal-lang/crystal-book/docs/guides/static_linking.md

 macOS doesn't [officially support fully static linking](https://developer.apple.com/library/content/qa/qa1118/_index.html) because the required system libraries are not available as static libraries.

+### Windows

+Windows doesn't support fully static linking Because the Win32 libraries are not available as static libraries.

+Currently, static linking is the default mode of linking on Windows, and dynamic linking can be opted in via the `-Dpreview_dll` compile-time flag.
+In order to distinguish static libraries from DLL import libraries, when the compiler searches for a library `foo.lib` in a given directory, `foo-static.lib` will be attempted first while linking statically, and `foo-dynamic.lib` will be attempted first while linking dynamically.
+The official Windows packages are distributed with both static and import libraries for all third-party dependencies, except for LLVM.

+Static linking implies using the static version of Microsoft's C runtime library (`/MT`), and dynamic linking implies the dynamic version (`/MD`); extra C libraries should be built with this in mind to avoid linker warnings about mixing CRT versions.
+There is currently no way to use the dynamic CRT while linking statically.

 ## Identifying Static Dependencies

 If you want to statically link dependencies, you need to have their static libraries available.